-- Being a freelancer is very common and you will therefore be paid either a daily or hourly rate.
-An assistant stylist can earn anything from £50 to £150 per day.
-If paid hourly, it can be in the region of £7.70 to £8.20 per hour.
+- Being a freelancer is very common in this industry, and as a freelancer you'll be paid either a daily or hourly rate.
+An assistant stylist can earn anything from £50 to £150 per day -if paid hourly, this is in the region of £7.70 to £8.20 per hour.

 Income figures are intended as a guide only.

 Employed stylists usually work between the hours of 9am and 6pm.
 During seasonal peaks, and to meet deadlines, additional hours may be required.
 Part-time work is also possible.